Skip to content

 Example 1: Simple Yes/No branching

-Scenario: Show additional documentation tasks only if user selects “International Shipping”
+Scenario: You need to show additional documentation tasks only if someone selects “International Shipping”

 Setup: